KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/advanced-series-4.md

 #### Antara Module Validation Code

 The main purpose of Antara Module validation code is two-fold.
-First, it ensures that the structure of the sequence of an Antara Module related transactions and their data is accurate.
+First, it ensures that the structure of the sequence of Antara Module related transactions and their data is accurate.
 Second, the validation code prevents inappropriate Antara-related transactions from entering the chain.
 In other words, module validation code should protect against malicious transactions, and this is the code's most important task.

 Antara Module Validation code is triggered anytime a node attempts to add a CC spending-transaction to the chain.